Forum

 Published: 13 September 2008 by Øyvind Flatnes.

-Loading muzzleloaders and breech-loading shotguns with black powder and shot is not difficult.
-A prerequisite is that you use lead or bismuth shot, if you don't have a modern replica that is approved for the use of steel shot.
+Loading muzzle-loaders and breech-loading shotguns with black powder and shot is not difficult.
+A prerequisite is that you use lead or bismuth shot, if you don't have a modern replica that is approved for steel shot.
 Older weapons cannot stand the pressure accumulated by the black powder loads, and it may result in a burst barrel and an injured shooter.
-Some countries, including Norway, have prohibited lead shot, but lead shot can be replaced with bismuth shot.
-Norway banned lead shot in 2005.

-There are muzzleloading shotguns available, but you can just as well use a regular smoothbore musket as a shotgun.
-All muskets are cylinder bored, which is historically correct.
+While you can use purpose-built muzzle-loading shotguns, smoothbore muskets work just as well as a shotguns.
+All muskets are cylinder bored.
 The shotgun choke was not invented until after the breech-loading shotguns had been around for a while.
-Some of today's replica muzzleloading shotguns have chokes, and these can be a bit hard to load compared to cylinder bored shotguns because of the tight muzzle.
+Some of today's replica muzzle-loading shotguns have chokes, and these can be a bit hard to load compared to cylinder bored shotguns because of the tight muzzle.
 I have used my .75 calibre Brown Bess musket for hunting with fine results.
 The .75 calibre barrel is about 11 gauge.
 The cylinder boring means that you have to be a bit closer to the game than you normally are, but that's part of the fun.

-When I'm in a bit more modern mood I use my old 16 gauge double barrelled Husqvarna Model 20 with Lefaucheux mechanism.
+When I'm in a bit more modern mood I use my old 16-gauge double barrelled Husqvarna Model 20 with Lefaucheux mechanism.
 This side-by-side shotgun was in the late 1920's, and it is in perfect shooting condition.
 I could probably have used it with light smokeless powder charges, but that does not interest me.
-Game Bore still manufactures shotgun ammunition loaded with black powder, and they work very well.
-The 16 gauge cartridges from Game Bore contain about 55 grains of something that looks like FFFg black powder and 27 grams of shot.
-The wad was a standard fibre wad.
+When the first version of this article was written in 2002, Gamebore still manufactured shotgun ammunition loaded with black powder which worked very well.
+Sadly, this ammunition isn’t made anymore.
+The 16-gauge cartridges from Gamebore contained about 55 grains of something that looks like FFFg black powder, a fibre wad and 27 grams of lead shot.

 Loading a shotgun shell with black powder